Don’t get angry … make arrabbiata

 The classic penne all’arrabbiata is a spicy pasta dish that has only a few ingredients, like cacio e pepe and carbonara.

 You keep it good and quick by keeping it simple: tomatoes, onions, garlic, olive oil and chili peppers.
-I put some basil in mine and give it a good snowing in Parmigiano-Reggiano.
+I put some basil in mine and give it a good snowing of Parmigiano-Reggiano.

-I’ve tried it with fiorelli pasta too, which holds the sauce very well.
+I’ve tried it with fusilli and fiorelli pasta too, both of which hold the sauce very well.

 Centuries ago, black pepper was an exotic and expensive spice, inaccessible to many.
-Chili peppers, however, substituted nicely.
+Chili peppers, however, substituted more than nicely.

 The hot red pepper — peperoncino — in households in superstitious Italy carried with them talismanic value: they were hung in Calabrian doorways to ward off evil spirits.